seanmajorpayne/CTF-Writeups/OverTheWire/Natas/README.md

 However, the parameter below this is the actual file upload.
 For this, we change our filename to poof2.phpA.gif.
 We'll then open the hex view of Burpsuite and change the 'A' character (41) to a null byte (00).
 This will have the filter read the file as a GIF, but when uploaded, php will be parsed as the end of the filename.
+Note that I had to remove some info here for Git to format this properly, so I've left the important lines below.

 ```
 POST /index.php HTTP/1.1